surfly/docs/tutorial/chapter1.md

 </script>
 ```

-*Finally, we would like the user to be redirected to the home page when an agent joins them...*
+Finally, we would like the user to be redirected to the home page when an agent joins them.
+To do this, we can use the Javascript API to redirect the session to another url when the first viewer joins:

 ![landing page](http://i.imgur.com/QqgL0Wo.jpg)

 We now have our own personalised landing page to greet our customers.